Ministry-of-Silly-Scripts/mineSweeper/Backlog.md

   - WHEN it is initialized,
   - THEN it should be not be a bomb

-- UAT 1.3: Mark square (not bomb)
+- UAT 1.3: Mark square

   - GIVEN a square
-  - WHEN it is marked and it is not a bomb,
+  - WHEN it is marked
   - THEN it should be revealed

-- UAT 1.4: Mark square (bomb)
+- UAT 1.4: Show square (not a bomb and not revealed)

   - GIVEN a square
-  - WHEN it is marked and it is a bomb,
-  - THEN it should be revealed

-- UAT 1.5: Show square (not a bomb and not revealed)

-  - GIVEN a square
   - WHEN it is not revealed and it is not a bomb,
   - THEN it should return ' '

-- UAT 1.6: Show square (not a bomb and revealed)
+- UAT 1.5: Show square (not a bomb and revealed)

   - GIVEN a square
   - WHEN it is revealed and it is not a bomb,
   - THEN it should return '\_'

-- UAT 1.7: Show square (bomb)
+- UAT 1.6: Show square (bomb)

   - GIVEN a square
   - WHEN it is a bomb,